-- A maximum of three PCIe 4.0 slots are supported. - Contact your local sales representative or see "Search Parts" in the Compatibility Checker to determine the components to be used. - When IB cards are used to build an IB network, ensure that the IPoIB modes of the IB cards at both ends of the network are the same.
-For details, contact technical support.
+- A maximum of five PCIe 3.0 and two PCIe 4.0 slots are supported. - Contact your local sales representative or see "Search Parts" in the Compatibility Checker to determine the components to be used.

-2.7.2 PCIe Slots
+2.2.7.2 PCIe Slots